Last updated April 26th, 2017 at 04:04 am

-Images add interest, color and sharable content?
+Images add interest, color and sharable content to blog posts?
 They split up long areas of text and draw the reader’s attention to read further.

 Jeff Bullas tells us that, in this age of Visual Culture, articles with images get 94% more total views.

-Your blog might not lend itself to a wide range of photos but there’s always something you can use: an image quote, text quote in stand out fonts, a sentence from your own post in image form and images to draw attention to calls to action or to read more.
+Your blog might not lend itself to a range of photos but there’s always something you can use: an image quote, a text quote in stand out fonts, a sentence from your own post in image form, and images to draw attention to calls to action or to read more.